 Therefore, hip replacement has become a more viable option for younger people with severe persistent symptoms and advanced early hip osteoarthritis, after a good trial of non-surgical therapies.
 This is still a consideration however, for longer life expectancy and therefore greater chances of failure over life span.

-Imaging Features impacting on the decision around the right time for total hip replacement:
+Imaging features impacting on the decision around the right time for total hip replacement

-Radiographic changes (XRay)
+Radiographic changes (XRay) associated with hip osteoarthritis

 - Joint space narrowing